huss-osman/linux-fundamentals/bash-scripting/fundamentals/09-conditionals.md

 > if [ $age -gt 18 ]
 > ```

+---

 ## Key Takeaways

 - Conditionals rely on exit codes

 - Numeric and string comparisons use different operators

-- Spacing inside [ ] is mandatory
+- Spacing inside `[ ]` is mandatory

+- `then` is required for every `if` and `elif`

+- Nested conditionals allow dependent logic

-- Logical operators (&&, ||) allow complex conditions
+- Logical operators (`&&`, `||`) enable complex conditions

 - Defensive checks prevent runtime errors

 ---

 ## Reflection
-Conditionals made scripts more intelligent and robust by allowing logic, validation, and safer automation instead of blindly executing commands.
+Conditionals made scripts more intelligent and robust by enabling branching logic, validation, and safe automation instead of blindly executing commands.